 - Immediately stop the RAID rebuilding process, if multiple drives have failed simultaneously.

 - Do not run any defragmented utility until you check the health of the individual drives

-- In case if any of the drives in RAID 5 or above is in a corrupt state, assure that the new drive is filled with zeroes has more or equal sectors in the drive that is damaged, while you replace it with a new one.
+- In case if any of the drives in RAID 5 or above is in a corrupt state, assure that the new drive is filled with zeroes that have more or equal sectors in the drive that is damaged, while you replace it with a new one.